 CALL OR TEXT SOMEONE YOU LOVE

 Taking your mood from grrr to great is often just a matter of getting engrossed in a new album you’ve downloaded or podcast you’ve been meaning to listen to.
 It can change your whole outlook and help you steady yourself for the day ahead.
-With the right groove in your ears, the stroll from tube stop to office will be complete with a spring in your step.
+With the right groove in your ears, the first few strokes of the keyboard can even feel quite graceful.

 HAVE A SMOOTHIE

 Coffee is a great pick-me-up, sure, and one we couldn’t do without, but you shouldn’t allow it to become your be-all-end-all.
 Reach for a smoothie loaded with Ginseng for energy instead, or a blend a detoxifying ingredients like lemons, cranberries or seaweed.

 Doing something kind for someone else is one of the most satisfying feelings in the world.
 And just because you’re behind a screen indoors doesn’t mean it can’t be done.
 Donate remotely to a food bank or charity, spread some love for the NHS online, message an elderly neighbour to check they’re ok…engage in some karmic redistribution and you’ll find life being kinder to you, too.

 What makes Monday blues even bluer?
 Being disorganized, running late for the living room, forgetting to charge your phone and maybe even your pants.
 Hey, it happens.
 Oh, that’s just us?
 Moving on, then….

 Have an organized routine in the morning, regardless of the fact you’re at home, to keep yourself on schedule and on the ball.
 It makes such a difference to feel sharp and alert when facing down the barrel of five days at work before more prolonged letting down of the hair.